PoorHttp/PoorWSGI/doc/documentation.rst

     def page_not_found(req, *_):
         return "Your request %s not found." % req.path, "text/plain"

-If your http state (error) handler was crashed with error, internal server error was return and right handler is called.
-If this your handler was crashed too, default poor WSGI internal server error handler is called.
+If your HTTP state (error) handler raises an error, a 500 Internal Server Error is returned and the default internal server error handler is called.
+If your default internal server error handler crashes as well, the built-in PoorWSGI internal server error handler is called.

 Error handlers
 ~~~~~~~~~~~~~~
-In most cases, when exception was raised from your handler, *Internal Server
+In most cases, when an exception is raised from your handler, *Internal Server
-Error* was returned from server.
-When you want to handle each type of exception,
+Error* is returned from the server.
+When you want to handle each type of
-you can define your own error handler, which will be called instead of
+exception, you can define your own error handler, which will be called instead
-HTTP_INTERNAL_SERVER_ERROR state handler.
+of the HTTP_INTERNAL_SERVER_ERROR state handler.

 .. code:: python